 If you did or didn’t know, this rule requires all registered investment companies to adopt and implement a compliance program that is based on an understanding of the requirements outlined under federal and state securities law.
 With that, let’s begin!

-James, within the rule there are various requirements that these compliance programs must have.
+Within the rule there are various requirements that these compliance programs must have.
 Can you share what those are?

-James Smith: Of course.
+Sr. Compliance Consultant: Of course.
 I can think of a few off the top of my head such as…

 - The firm’s written policies and procedures must be customized to the business activities of the RIC and should be reasonably designed to prevent violations of applicable securities Laws.
 These procedures must include oversight protocols and a framework for compliance by each service provider to the RIC.